IsiashaG/MSDA_Portfolio/README.md

 Data Acquisition builds proficiency in Structured Query Language (SQL) and the initial stages of the data analytics lifecycle.
 The course introduces relational databases.
 Students gain concrete skills in data transference and database manipulation.
 There are no prerequisites.

 This course covers the following competencies:
-● Begin your course by discussing your course planning tool report with your instructor and creating your personalized course plan together.
 ● The graduate examines the data available for analysis to determine their dimension, quality, relations, and limitations.
 ● The graduate implements physical data models.
 ● The graduate performs table operations and queries within the context of data acquisition for analysis.

 D211: Advanced Data Acquisition
 Advanced Data Acquisition enhances theoretical and SQL skills in furthering the data analytics life cycle.
 This course covers advanced SQL operations, aggregating data, and acquiring data from various sources in support of core organizational needs.
 The prerequisite for this course is Representation and Reporting.
 This course covers the following competencies:
-● Begin your course by discussing your course planning tool report with your instructor and creating your personalized course plan together.
 ● The graduate applies advanced SQL operations to integrate multiple data sources.
 ● The graduate explores data acquisition